vidarmehr/ChIPWig-v2/README.md

 # ChIPWig-v2
 The ChIPWig tool provides compression/decompression for the ChIP-seq Wig files.
-We ran our simulations on High Performance Computing cluster and specified 16 GB memory to run the code on the cluster.

 Copyright by Vida Ravanmehr, 2017.

-Please contact milenkov@illinois.edu or vidarm@illinois.edu for any questions and source files.
+Please contact milenkov@illinois.edu or vidarm@illinois.edu for any questions.